This guide covers how Bonfire handles rendering views within your application.

 This is most often done within one of your layouts (see below) but can be done from within any view.

-You would accomplish this by using the themeView() method of the Template library or the theme_view() helper function.
+You would accomplish this by using the themeView()

 You don't need to load a helper file to make the helper function available, it is ready when the Template library is loaded.